-BILL ANALYSIS: This Part of the PCS would expand the area in which Yadkin County may levy the county tax to all areas in the county other than the Towns of Jonesville and Yadkinville.
+BILL ANALYSIS: This Part of the bill would expand the area in which Yadkin County may levy the county tax to all areas in the county other than the Towns of Jonesville and Yadkinville.

-This Part of the PCS reflects the contents of House Bill 282, which passed the House on June 15.
+This Part of the bill reflects the contents of House Bill 282, which passed the House on June 15 and conforms to the House Finance Occupancy Tax Guidelines.